mandober/debrief.math/math.GLOSSARY.md

 <!-- #region t-x -->

+## Term
+In the strict sense a term is one of the fundamental forms used to define a language.
+For example, untyped lambda calculus has three fundamental forms: variables, application and abstraction.
+Any lambda expression can be represented as a tree rooted at the node that can only be one of these three forms.
+In untyped LC, "term" and "expression" are used interchangeably, but in the calculi with additional syntactic categories (e.g. types), "expression" is used to refer to all sorts of *syntactic phrases* (including term phrases, type phrases, kind phrases, etc.), reserving "term" for the more specialized sense of phrases representing computations, i.e. phrases that can be substituted for metavariables.

 ## Theorem
 A theorem is a statement that has been proven on the basis of previously established statements (other theorems) and generally accepted statements (axioms).
 It is a logical consequence of the axioms.